-^{1.} Refer to section 3.1 on page 23.
+1. Refer to section 3.1 on page 23.

 - 2. The Model 430 Programmer must be in either the HOLDING or PAUSED mode at the target field or current. - 3.
-The Model 430 Programmer must be at the default field/current display. $^{\rm 1}$ - 4.
+The Model 430 Programmer must be at the default field/current display. $^{1}$ - 4.
 Press the PERSIST.
 SWITCH CONTROL key to turn off the persistent switch heater current and automatically ramp the power supply to zero current: - a.
 After the PERSIST.
-SWITCH CONTROL key is pressed, the Model 430 Programmer requests that the ENTER key be pressed as a confirmation that the magnet should be placed in persistent mode.2 b.
-When ENTER is pressed, the persistent switch is cooled for the preset persistent switch cooling time (set by the PSwitch Cooled Time variable3).
-The display indicates that the persistent switch is being cooled and indicates the number of seconds (4 in this example) remaining in the cooling cycle.
+SWITCH CONTROL key is pressed, the Model 430 Programmer requests that the ENTER key be pressed as a confirmation that the magnet should be placed in persistent mode.

+'''

-+50.00 A - Press ENTER to begin +3.50 Vs Persistent Mode
++50.00 A - Press ENTER to begin

++3.50 Vs Persistent Mode

+'''